Navigation

 WHAT WE SAID WE WOULD DO WHAT WE HAVE DONE SDGs PROGRESS*

-Expansion of the MyAcademy online training platform.
-We continued the initiative, launched in 2020, which allows all workers to devote a working day (full or two half days) to their professional development with remote learning courses.
+Continue the initiative launched in 2020, which allows all workers to devote a working day (one full or two half days) to their professional development with remote learning courses.

 4, 8, 9 green - whole.emf